The Pirates of Penzance: Major-General's Song

 The song is often used in film and on television, unchanged in many instances, as a character's audition piece, or seen in a "school play" scene.
 Examples include a VeggieTales episode entitled "The Wonderful World of Auto-Tainment!"; the Frasier episode "Fathers and Sons"; The Simpsons episode "Deep Space Homer"; and the Mad About You episode "Moody Blues", where Paul directs a charity production of Penzance starring his father, Burt, as the Major-General.
 In The Muppet Show (season 3, episode 4) guest host, comedian Gilda Radner, sings the song with a 7 ft talking carrot (Parodying the pilot/pirate confusion in Pirates, Radner had requested a 6 ft talking parrot, but was misheard).
 In an episode of Home Improvement, Al Borland begins to sing the song when tricked into thinking he is in a soundproof booth.
 In the Babylon 5 episode "Atonement", Marcus Cole uses the song to drive Dr Stephen Franklin crazy on a long journey to Mars.

 Examples of the use of the song in advertising include Martyn Green's pastiche of the song listing all of the varieties of Campbell's Soup and a 2011 Geico commercial in which a couple that wants to save money, but still listen to musicals, finds a roommate, dressed as the Major-General, who awkwardly begins the song while dancing on a coffee table.
 Gimbels department store had a campaign sung to the tune of the Major-General's Song that began, "We are the very model of a modern big department store."
-George Washington, in the number "Right Hand Man" from the 2015 musical Hamilton by Lin-Manuel Miranda, refers to himself with irony as "The model of a modern major general", which he rhymes with "men are all" and "pedestal".
+George Washington, in the number "Right Hand Man" from the 2015 musical Hamilton by Lin-Manuel Miranda, refers to himself with irony as "The model of a modern major general", which he rhymes with "men are all".
 Miranda commented: "I always felt like 'mineral' wasn't the best possible rhyme."